Home Culture in Vancouver National Indigenous Peoples Day in Vancouver and the Lower Mainland

 The Squamish Lil’wat Cultural Centre is a great place to visit and learn about Indigenous culture and history any time of the year.
 Located in Whistler’s Upper Village at 4584 Blackcomb Way, the centre has exhibits and a really nice gift shop.
 The centre also offers tours daily and hosts special events for the public at various times.

-This year there was an entire month of special programming in June.
-That included forest walks, dreamcatcher and medicine bag workshops, a vendor market and more.
+This year there is an entire month of special programming in June.
+It includes forest walks, dreamcatcher and medicine bag workshops, a vendor market and more.

-The 2025 celebration took place on Saturday, June 21st from 8:00 am to 5:00 pm with a schedule of cultural experiences.
-Guests could explore art, music, food and storytelling that reflect the traditions of the First Nations community.
-Below was the program’s schedule for 2025.
+The main 2026 celebration takes place on Sunday, June 21st, from 10:00 am to 5:00 pm with a schedule of cultural experiences.
+Guests can explore art, music, food and storytelling that reflect the traditions of the First Nations community.
+Below is the program’s schedule for 2026.

 See our article about the Squamish Lil’wat Cultural Centre to learn more about the venue and its events.